| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Hence:

-These bending resistances are barely sufficient to allow a crane to lift one end of a horizontal movable fuel bundle..
+These bending resistances are barely sufficient to allow a crane to lift one end of a horizontal movable fuel bundle without that bundle buckling.

 PASSIVE FUEL BUNDLES:

-In order to achieve fuel bundle mounting interchangability the passive fuel bundles are the same size and are mounted in the same manner as the active fuel bundles.
-However, the otherwise movable passive fuel bundles are supported by fixed studs so that they are not movable and remain in a fixed position with respect to the fixed fuel bundle matrix.
+In order to achieve fuel bundle mounting interchangability the passive fuel bundles are the same physical size and are mounted in the same manner as the active fuel bundles.
+However, the passive fuel bundles are supported by open steel lattice components so that they are not movable and remain in a fixed position with respect to the fixed fuel bundle matrix.

 HORIZONTAL FUEL ASSEMBLY MOVEMENT CLEARANCE:

 In an earthquake it is important for the fuel assembly to be able to slide horizontally at least one m before there is a collision between the fuel assembly and an intermediate heat exchange bundle assembly.
-The actuator hydraulic tubes must have sufficient slack to permit this relative motion.
+The actuator hydraulic tubes must have sufficient slack at the bottom of the sodium pool to permit this relative motion.

 FNR ACTUATOR REPLACEMENT

 Sooner or later a particular FNR Actuator will need replacement.
-All such actuators should fit into an equipment transfer airlock.
+All such actuators must fit into an equipment transfer airlock.

-This airlock internal width must be about 1.5 m to accommodate intermediate heat exchanger radial piping and the intermediate heat exchange bundle manifold outside diameter.
+The internal width of an equipment tranfer airlock must be about 1.5 m to accommodate intermediate heat exchanger radial piping and the 42 inch intermediate heat exchange bundle manifold width.

 ACTUATOR PLAN VIEW:

-In plan view the maximum size of the dedicated actuator spcce is:
+In plan view the maximum size of the dedicated actuator space is

 [19 X (9 / 16) inch] X [19 X (9 / 16) inch]